datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter3.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:a96ba3d1b8
 ## 6. Sequences

-The `:` operator helps us to create sequences of numbers.
+The `:` operator helps us create sequences of numbers.
-For example, `32:99` would create a list of numbers from 32 to 99 (32,33,34...99).
+For example, `32:99` would create a list of numbers from 32 to 99.

 Then, if we want to know the length of this sequence, all we need to do use the `length` command.